Man fatally shoots himself in front of White House

-Washington (AFP) - A man fatally shot himself on the crowded pedestrian avenue directly in front of the White House on Saturday, officials said.
+A man fatally shot himself on the crowded pedestrian avenue directly in front of the White House on Saturday (local time), officials said.

 "Adult male has been declared deceased," the Washington, DC Police Department said on Twitter.